damianhakert/damianhakert.github.io/source/_posts/2015-05-13-gitlab-gitorious-free-software.markdown

 Gitorious, since most of its users will only ever interact with it over a network.

-Gitlab is also free software: its [Expat license][10] (commonly referred to ambiguously as the "MIT license") permits all of the same freedoms that are granted under the the GNU GPL.
+GitLab is also free software: its [Expat license][10] (commonly referred to ambiguously as the "MIT license") permits all of the same freedoms that are granted under the the GNU GPL.
 But it does so in a way that is highly
 permissive: it permits relicensing under *any* terms, free or not.
-In other words, one can fork Gitlab and derive a proprietary version from it, making changes that deny users [their freedoms][2] and cannot be incorporated back into the original work.
+In other words, one can fork GitLab and derive a proprietary version from it, making changes that deny users [their freedoms][2] and cannot be incorporated back into the original work.

-This is the issue that the free software community surrounding Gitorious has a problem with: any changes contributed to Gitlab could in turn benefit a proprietary derivative.
-This situation isn't unique to Gitlab: it applies to all non-copyleft ("permissive") [free software licenses][26].
-And this issue is realized by Gitlab itself in the form of its Gitlab Enterprise Edition (Gitlab EE): a proprietary derivative that adds additional features atop of Gitlab's free Community Edition (CE).
-For this reason, many free software advocates are uncomfortable contributing to Gitlab, and feel that they should instead support other projects; this, in turn, means not supporting Gitlab by using and drawing attention to their hosting services.
+This is the issue that the free software community surrounding Gitorious has a problem with: any changes contributed to GitLab could in turn benefit a proprietary derivative.
+This situation isn't unique to GitLab: it applies to all non-copyleft ("permissive") [free software licenses][26].
+And this issue is realized by GitLab itself in the form of its GitLab Enterprise Edition (GitLab EE): a proprietary derivative that adds additional features atop of GitLab's free Community Edition (CE).
+For this reason, many free software advocates are uncomfortable contributing to GitLab, and feel that they should instead support other projects; this, in turn, means not supporting GitLab by using and drawing attention to their hosting services.

 The copyleft vs. permissive licensing debate is one of the "holy wars" of the free software movement.
 I do not wish to get into such a war here.
-One thing is clear: Gitlab Community Edition (Gitlab CE) is free software.
+One thing is clear: GitLab Community Edition (GitLab CE) is free software.
 Richard Stallman (RMS)
 [responded directly to the thread on `libreplanet-discuss`][20], stating
 plainly: